nammayatri/nammayatri/README.md

 Check out our product roadmap [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRPdBJDIKyKHmAprGdLGfGb6Lt8j25xBHhV1Dr8f0kY8xhcP5DbBgAB5Fl-zvT4GjzNxwWzy81B1fDO/pubhtml?gid=685751497&single=true) to learn more about what we have planned for the future.

-If you have any suggestions or feedback on our roadmap, please don't hesitate to reach out to us through nammayatri.support@juspay.in or GitHub Issues.
+If you have any suggestions or feedback on our roadmap, please don't hesitate to reach out to us through support@nammayatri.in or GitHub Issues.
 We'd love to hear from you!

 ## Community